Grapes

 - Seafood and shellfish

-- Goat cheese, feta, and citrus-flavored salads
+- Goat cheese, feta, and citrus-forward salads

-- Poultry, especially lemon- or herb-seasoned
+- Poultry, especially with lemon or fresh herbs

 Winemaking notes